rtmag/r_project/README.md

 BiocManager::install("maftools")
 ```

-With this two libraries you can already download a MAF file for a particular cancer type and do cool explorations.
+With these two libraries you can already download a MAF file for a particular cancer type and do cool explorations.
 Let's download the MAF file for TCGA Acute Myeloid Leukemia (abbreviation "LAML") just because is the first one on the list.

 ```R
 # Load the TCGAbiolinks library